Management and Accounting for Non-financial Assets

-The overall objective of the webinar is to introduce the importance of information on institutions’ fixed assets for improving assets management.
-It will examine responsibilities for assets management, how available data can be used and what needs to be done to improve management decision making on investments in and use of public assets.
-International experiences and good practice as well as challenges in managing assets will be discussed.
+The overall objective of the webinar was to introduce the importance of information on institutions’ fixed assets for improving assets management.
+It examined responsibilities for assets management, how available data can be used and what needs to be done to improve management decision making on investments in and use of public assets.
+International experiences and good practice as well as challenges in managing assets were discussed.

 - Understand the importance of asset management in fiscal management

 - Discuss the uses and importance of financial information on non-financial assets to managers